galaxyproject/galaxy-helm/README.md

 ## Production Settings

-This repo contains an additional _values_ file with the production settings, called `values-cvmfs.yaml`.
+This repo contains a values file that supports CVMFS support out-of-the-box.
 This mode of deployment configures Galaxy with the data from CMVFS and replicates the functional capabilities of the [Galaxy Main server](usegalaxy.org).
 Note that this deployment mode does not work on a Mac laptop because of an unresolved issue in the CVMFS-CSI docker container.

-To install this version of the chart, we first need to install the Galaxy CVMFS-CSI chart, followed by the Galaxy chart.
+To install this version of the chart, we need to enable CVMFS deployment.
 Depending on the setup of the cluster you have available, you may also need to supply values for the cluster storage classes or PVCs.

+If you wish to install a single Galaxy CVMFS-CSI release to be used by multiple Galaxy releases, you can do so by installing the CVMFS separately as shown below:

 ```console
 helm repo add cloudve https://raw.githubusercontent.com/CloudVE/helm-charts/master/